Skip to content Skip to sidebar Skip to footer

 4. Robert Doornbos – 8 Entries

 Robert Doornbos is unique on this list as he actually competed under both Dutch and Monegasque racing licenses.
-He raced for the final seven Grands Prix of 2005 for Minardi under Monaco’s flag, and in 2006 did 3 Grand Prix starts in Red Bull under the Dutch flag.
+He raced for the final eight Grands Prix of 2005 for Minardi under Monaco’s flag, and in 2006 did 3 Grand Prix starts in Red Bull under the Dutch flag.

 Doornbos replaced regular driver Patrick Friesacher at the 2005 United States Grand Prix.
 He went on to start all seven remaining races that season, recording a best finish of 13th position.
 While showing some promise, he scored no championship points.